MolBIFFM/diana/README.md

 The specification of the assembly of a Gene Ontology or Reactome network.
 A Gene Ontology network is composed of terms, a Reactome network of pathways.
 Both report the enrichment of each respective entity by proteins in the protein-protein interaction network, along with their relations in these databases.

-The proteins considered can be restricted, based on measurements associated with them, either by a union or intersection of specified subsets.
+The proteins considered can be restricted, based on associated measurements, either by a union or intersection of specified subsets.

 ```json
 [